Quiz: Am I depressed?

 What will the results tell me?

-The results will give you an indication as to whether you might be depressed; however, if you are feeling down, it is important that you speak to your GP even if your score is low.
+The results will give you an indication as to whether you might be depressed.
+If you are feeling down, it is important that you speak to your doctor, even if your score is low.

-The depression test will give you an idea as to whether you are suffering from depressive symptoms; however, as depression is a complex mental health problem, you should not rely on this test to diagnose your condition.
-Always talk to your GP about your symptoms.
+The depression test will give you an idea as to whether you have any depressive symptoms.
+However, depression is a complex mental health problem, so you should not rely on this test to diagnose your condition.
+Always talk to your doctor about your symptoms.

-People suffering from clinical depression often experience a range of symptoms – both physical and emotional – which can interfere with day to day life.
-Discovering whether you are suffering from one or more of these symptoms could be an important step towards getting the help you need.
+Clinical depression has a range of symptoms – both physical and emotional – which can interfere with your day to day life.
+Discovering whether you have one or more of these symptoms could be an important step towards getting the help you need.

 Patient picks for Depression